 One of the biggest mistakes couples can make is sharing their marital problems with their families and friends.
 Of course, it doesn't seem like a bad idea because they love you and want to help, but try to limit the people you let that far into your relationship.
 Perhaps the only people you should be sharing issues with is a marriage counselor.
 That doesn't mean you have to keep secrets from your loved ones or pretend everything is fine if it isn't; it just means that sharing such sensitive information with people may backfire one day.

 For example, if your spouse cheats on you and, in a moment of desperation and sadness, you share all of the dirty details with your friends but eventually forgive your spouse, your friends may judge you for staying with them.
 That can hinder your friendship in the long-run.

 The prospect of upsetting someone you love, like your mother-in-law or best friend, may make you want to reconsider setting some boundaries.
 However, try to remember that the only reason you're even thinking about boundaries is that you feel as though they've crossed a line.
 Don't wait until it feels like you're at a point of no return before saying something.

 The people with whom you should set boundaries are your children.
 If, for no other reason than because they shouldn't be manipulated or dragged into you and your spouse's arguments.
 Being stuck between their parents as children will definitely affect them as adults.

-It is challenging to determine where the healthy boundary lines should be drawn, especially if you’ve never learned what is appropriate.
 Start the process by openly communicating with your spouse about how you'd like boundaries in your family to change.
-Use the guidelines in this article as a model, and seek help from a qualified marriage therapist if you cannot make headway yourselves.
-Putting these principals into practice can help you build a much healthier relationship with your spouse, one that is respectful, safe and meaningful.
+Putting these principles into practice can help you build a much healthier relationship with your spouse, one that is respectful, safe, and meaningful.